joemoose/psiops/docs/stress.md

 ### Stressing Out

-You determine whether your total stress affects your performance during the mission as follows:
+You determine whether your total stress affects your performance as follows:

 1. You’re exposed to a stressor.
 2. Add **1** to your *stress*.
 Your total stress is capped at **6**.